robertorcosta/azure-docs.pt-br/articles/industry/agriculture/install-azure-farmbeats.md

 Toda a configuração do Azure FarmBeats, incluindo a preparação e a instalação, levará menos de uma hora.

-## <a name="prerequisites"></a>{1&gt;{2&gt;Pré-requisitos&lt;2}&lt;1}
+## <a name="prerequisites"></a>Prerequisites

-Antes de iniciar a instalação real do Azure FarmBeats, você precisará concluir as seguintes etapas:
+Você precisará concluir as etapas a seguir antes de iniciar a instalação real do Azure FarmBeats:

 ### <a name="verify-permissions"></a>Verificar permissões

-Você precisará das seguintes permissões no locatário do Azure que você está procurando para instalar o Azure FarmBeats-
+Você precisará das seguintes permissões no locatário do Azure para instalar o Azure FarmBeats:

 - Locatário – criador de aplicativos do AAD
 - Assinatura-proprietário